No need for restart tomcat after modifying metacat.properties

 In Metacat, if user modified metacat.properties, the modification will be effect after restarting tomcat.
 This process cause lots of server down time.
 We should avoid this. log4j.properties is a good example.
 You don't need restart tomcat after changing log4j.properties

-#1 Updated by Jing Tao over 11 years ago
+#1 Updated by Jing Tao almost 12 years ago

 My thought is - adding a static variable - propertiesLastModifyTime in MetacatUtil class.
 This variable will store the last modification time of metacat.properties file.
 In getOption method, there will be a statement to compare the current last modification time of metacat.properties file to the variable.
 If they are different, we will reload all options from metacat.properties file again.